-New flooring has been found to contain a large quantity of different chemicals within its composition that when installed into an indoor environment like a home it will off gas and release these chemicals into the air of this enclosed area – leading to a dangerous level of pollution in the air that could have long-lasting effects on human health.
-Among flooring options for homeowners one of the most popular options is vinyl flooring that will give your home a new, clean refreshing look.
-However, this type of flooring could be a toxic flooring in your home that will release toxic chemicals into the air.
+New flooring has been found to contain a large number of different chemicals within its composition that when installed into an indoor environment like a home it will off-gas and release these chemicals into the air of this enclosed area – leading to a dangerous level of pollution in the air that could have long-lasting effects on human health.
+Among flooring options for homeowners, one of the most popular options is vinyl flooring that will give your home a new, clean refreshing look.
+However, this type of flooring could be toxic flooring in your home that will release toxic chemicals into the air.

 When it comes to the installation of new flooring into a home this building material will release potentially toxic chemicals into the environment that are known as VOCs (Volatile Organic Compounds).
 These VOCs can become airborne into the air and significantly taint the indoor air quality – and thus it is important to do your research to select a non-toxic flooring inside your home that will not pollute and taint your indoor air quality.